naboshi229/My_Basic_Programs/Blind_Auction/README.md

 ## What you need to download:
 - main.py
 - blind_auction_art.py
 ### Every file needs to be in the same dictionary!!!
-Otherwise my game will not work!!!
+Otherwise my game will not work properly!!!